timjan926/cisco_switch_lab/README.md

 ## Conclusion

-The lab successfully hardened the management plane of two Cisco switches by separating management traffic, disabling Telnet, enabling SSH version 2, restricting administrative access, shutting down unused interfaces and verifying the resulting network behavior.
+The lab successfully hardened the management plane of two Cisco switches by separating management traffic, disabling Telnet, disabling HTTP and HTTPS management services, enabling SSH version 2, restricting administrative access, shutting down unused interfaces and verifying the resulting network behavior.

 The lab also identified a compatibility issue between legacy Cisco SSH algorithms and the security defaults used by modern OpenSSH clients.